College Readiness310 Allie Young HallMorehead, KY 40351Phone: 606-783-2056Fax: firstname.lastname@example.org

 The Developmental Reading program helps students perform better in college courses by developing a reading and speaking vocabulary, promoting students’ comprehension of the written word and enhancing students’ reading rate to create reading fluency.
 At the beginning of each semester, instructors administer a pre-test and extensively diagnose each student’s reading skills.
 Thorough analysis of the pre-test information is gathered about each student’s strengths to detect skill areas which need improvement.
 Students are administered a post-test at the end of each semester to assess their growth.

-The program utilizes the WISEsoft Reading Intervention Computer Program.
-The number of computer work stations precludes all students having access during class; therefore, instructors have developed supplementary materials to provide students with practice using the vocabulary words of the WISEsoft computer program.
-MSU Strategic Reading instructors have authored multiple sets of context sentences and vocabulary tests (on 11 different vocabulary grade levels) to aid in students’ understanding of the WISEsoft vocabulary.
+Instructors have developed materials to provide students with vocabulary lessons and practice.
+MSU Strategic Reading instructors have authored multiple sets of context sentences and vocabulary tests (on 11 different vocabulary grade levels) to aid in students’ understanding of vocabulary.
 The faculty-developed vocabulary tests are used in assessing student progress.

 The program utilizes Jamestown Timed Readings workbooks (10 reading levels are available, and each student is assigned a book level based on that student’s pretest vocabulary score).
 Instructors have determined, through observation and examination of students’ work, that this part of the program enhances students’ ability to concentrate as they read as it increases their reading rate.
 Student evaluations of the program reflect that the timed readings and pacing exercises help them to focus as they read.
 Increasing their reading rate eliminates the need to re-read material and enables students to become more effective readers.

 Incoming students who have an ACT subtest score in reading

 of less than 20 are required to take the COMPASS Reading placement test.

 The COMPASS reading test is a multiple-choice test that